hridyanshuucsd/math157sp26/README.md

 Mathlib is the only dependency.
 No other packages are required.

-**You can also run SpernerBrouwer.lean on https://live.lean-lang.org/**
+**You can also run SpernerBrouwer.lean directly on https://live.lean-lang.org/.
+You will get one sorry, that's it.**

 ## Project Structure